Chitranjali/EduNova/README.md

-Front-end project.<br>
-This is a fully responsive e-learning website.<br>
+EduNova is a fully responsive e-learning website.<br>

 🛠 Technologies Used: <br>